 My Geox shoes are more for walking in the city.
 They are really comfortable, and I can walk in them for miles.
 I walked 60km in them in London and my feet were alright.
 They are also really fashionable to pair with casual clothes.

 Occasionally, I do bring my Salvatore Ferragamo Get Joy flats for more formal events.
 It also helps that they require very little space, so it is easy to trevel with them.
 They’re also really comfortable and made with extremely good quality.
 I have more than 5 pairs at home, so you know how much I love them.
 They’re definitely more expensive than my usual shoes, but they are made of quality leather and last ages.

 Another good pair of shoes I have are winter hiking boots.
 My Timberland are the world’s best winter boots.
 They are so warm and perfect for any snowy mountain hikes.
 They also look great with my winter outfits.
 Be it hiking the Black Forest, exploring the cities of Switzerland in winter or even on the snow storm in New York, they are my to-go shoes for winter.
 They’re not the lightest shoes ever, but that’s all I need in winter.
 Just one pair of amazing boots!

 This is probably the main thing I cannot trevel without, especially now that I am living in Vietnam.
 A light, compact, warm, waterproof windbreaker is really something I have in my bag at all times.
 An umbrella is bulky and may not fit into your tiny bag.
-A good and light windbreaker should be able to be folded into a tiny bag, yet warm enough so you can use them on plane rides and when it gets late at night.
+A durable and light windbreaker should be able to be folded into a tiny bag, yet warm enough so you can use them on plane rides and when it gets late at night.
 It should also be waterproof to keep you dry during the rainy days.